spacetelescope/stpsf/docs/jwst.rst

 Minor Field-Dependent Pupil Vignetting
 ----------------------------------------

-**TODO** Add documentation here of this effect and how WebbPSF models it.
+**TODO** Add documentation here of this effect and how STPSF models it.

 A fold mirror at the MIRI Imager's internal cold pupil is used to redirect light from the MIRI calibration sources towards the detector, to enable flat field calibrations.
 For a subset of field positions, this fold mirror slightly obscures a small portion of the pupil.
-This is a small effect with little practical consequence for MIRI PSFs, but WebbPSF does model it.
+This is a small effect with little practical consequence for MIRI PSFs, but STPSF does model it.